 After submitting an application, you must provide final transcripts from all college coursework you have completed (any university, not just the most recent).
 Failure to do so may result in admission denial or enrollment cancellation.

-Students who have been out of high school for at least five years and whose high school record is significantly deficient (poor grades or missing many of Purdue's high school course requirements) may use Purdue's community college roadmap to prepare for admission to Purdue as college transfer students.
+If you have been out of high school for at least five years and your high school record is significantly deficient (poor grades and/or missing many of Purdue's high school course requirements) you may use Purdue's community college roadmap to prepare for admission to Purdue as a college transfer student.